StrixG/compose-ShadowGlow/README.md

 *   **🎭 Multiple Blur Styles:** Choose from `NORMAL`, `SOLID`, `OUTER`, and `INNER` blur styles, corresponding to Android's `BlurMaskFilter.Blur`.
 *   **🌌 Gyroscope Parallax Effect:** Add a dynamic depth effect where the shadow subtly shifts based on device orientation.
 *   **🌬️ Breathing Animation Effect:** Create an engaging pulsating effect by animating the shadow's blur radius.
+*   **💫 Animated Glow Trail:** Add a configurable, animated trail that flows around the shape's border.
 *   **🚀 Easy to Use:** Apply complex shadows with a simple and fluent Modifier chain.
 *   **💻 Compose Multiplatform Ready (Core Logic):** Designed with multiplatform principles in mind (platform-specific implementations for features like gyro would be needed).
 *   **📱 Theme Friendly:** Works seamlessly with light and dark themes.